boneill02/ultrachip/README.md

 ### Disassembler

 ```
-dis [-al] rom
+dis [-al] [-o outputfile] rom
 ```

 The disassembler will print the corresponding CHIP-8 "assembly" instructions for the ROM's bytecode.
-The `-a` argument toggles printing of addresses and the `-l` instruction toggles printing of labels (not yet implemented).
+The `-a` argument toggles printing of addresses and the `-l` instruction toggles printing of labels.